charliecalvert/CloudNotes/Assignments/MongooseSignIn.md

 ## Description

-Mongoose sign in has two major parts:
+Mongoose sign in has three major parts:

+- A collection for your users in [MongoLab](https://mongolab.com/).
+If you don't have an account create one.
 - An interface built in express and jade (no angular) that allows the user to enter a username and password
 - A Mongooose library for storing and retrieving the user names and passwords